teamzira/adp-connection-java/README.md

 	// at this time this connection must have token
 	Token token = clientCredentialsConnection.getToken()

-	// alternate flow - no token in connection
-	String errorResponse  = clientCredentialsConnection.getErrorResponse()
+	// alternate flow - no token returned in connection String errorResponse  = clientCredentialsConnection.getErrorResponse()

 ### Create Authorization Code Connection ###